vincejstraub/article-ai-gov-framework/index.md

 Straub, V. J., Morgan, D., Bright, J., and Margetts, H. 2022.
 Adopting artificial intelligence in government: a unified framework and review.

 ## About us
 This is a project by Vincent Straub, Deborah Morgan, Jonathan Bright, and Helen Margetts.
-We are researchers in the AI for Public Services team and the Public Policy Programme at the Alan Turing Institute, you can read more about the programme and institute at: [https://www.turing.ac.uk/research/research-programmes/public-policy](https://www.turing.ac.uk/research/research-programmes/public-policy).
+We are researchers in the Public Policy Programme at the Alan Turing Institute, you can read more about the programme and institute at: [https://www.turing.ac.uk/research/research-programmes/public-policy](https://www.turing.ac.uk/research/research-programmes/public-policy).

 ## Contact
 Corresponding authors: [vstraub@turing.ac.uk](mailto:vstraub@turing.ac.uk) and [jbright@turing.ac.uk](mailto:jbright@turing.ac.uk).